dverdonschot/dverdonschot.github.io/posts/2025/12-december/2025-12-15-custom-fedora-cosmic-immutable.md

 Everything I need is present on first boot.
 No more running through a setup checklist on new machines.

-### AMD GPU Optimizations

-For AMD graphics users, the image automatically applies kernel parameters that improve GPU stability and recovery.
-No manual grub configuration needed - it just works.

-### Bonus: COSMIC Vimified (In Progress)

-I'm also developing "COSMIC Vimified," a keyboard-driven hint navigation system inspired by browser vim extensions.
-The goal is mouseless GUI interaction across the entire desktop.
-It's still in the planning phase, but the foundation is being built into the image.

-## Weekly Rebuilds: Always Fresh, Always Secure
+## Weekly Rebuilds: Staying Fresh and Secure

-Here's where it gets powerful: **my image rebuilds automatically every week** via GitHub Actions.
+One of the best parts of this setup is that **my image rebuilds automatically every week** via GitHub Actions.

 Each rebuild:
 1. Pulls the latest Fedora Silverblue base